EdmundYe/SYSC3303_PROJECT/README.txt

 Breakdown of responsibilities:
-Derrick and Chenwei: Coding
+Derrick and Asaad: Coding
-Asaad: UML / Sequence diagrams
+Edmund: UML / Sequence diagrams
-Edmund: Testing
+ChenWei: Testing

 To run the project:
 Java JDK 25 must be installed